Biquandle Arrow Weight Enhacements: Examples

-defines a biquandle arrow weight on $X$ with coefficients in $A=\mathbb{Z}_3$, giving us the following table of nontrivial invariant values for the prime classical knots with up to eight crossings and the virtual knots with up to 4 classical crossings in the tables at the Knot Atlas \cite{KA}:
+define biquandle arrow weight on $X$ with coefficients in $\mathbb{Z}_3$ and $\mathbb{Z}_6$ respectively, giving us the following table of nontrivial invariant values for the prime virtual knots with up to 4 classical crossings in the table at the Knot Atlas \cite{KA}: